 Whatever the reasons for charcoal's popularity as a medium, and there are many, these charcoal drawing techniques are used by many artists every day.
 So let's jump in, to reveal some handy tips and tricks.

 Check out the video below, then follow the steps to success.

 Any type of charcoal will do for these tips.
 Just ask at your local art store and they will guide you (see point nine for a little about different types).

 If this inspires you to educate yourself further, why not head over to Schoolism.com to discover courses, workshops and more.
 It’s an amazing way to study with the pros.
-Enjoy!

 It’s been said, "The main thing is to keep the main thing the main thing."
-Artistically speaking, the main thing is called The Essence.
+Artistically speaking, the main thing is called the essence.
 Remember when creating a piece the primary question to be asking yourself is, "What is this image about?", or "What do I want to say?".

-Once you settle that – the 'main idea' or The Essence – then everything you do from that point on, every move and every detail you put in or leave out, should strengthen the 'main thing' or The Essence of the piece.
+Once you settle that – the 'main idea' or the essence – then everything you do from that point on, every move and every detail you put in or leave out, should strengthen the 'main thing' or the essence of the piece.

-02. The value of value
+02. Learn the value of value

 Think of accents and highlights as twins just living in different neighbourhoods.
 They are not the most important element of your image.
 They serve the whole.

 It’s safe to say that a successful image is one that quickly reads well and has power to touch you.
 Using value or tone and assigning different areas of the image to lesser or darker tones can be a very helpful tool.